keyan-m/aiken-flat/README.md

 ```
 The first argument is the number of constructors in the target sum type.
 The
 second argument is more complex: it should be a function that given the index of
-a constructors, returns another function that can be used for encoding the
+a constructor, returns another function that can be used for encoding the
 values stored in the corresponding constructor.

 Here however, none of the constructors carry values, so we can just use the
-helper provided by `encode`.
+helper provided by `encoder`.
 We'll take a deeper look into this "selector" in
 the next example.

+The `en.contramap` is a sort of boilerplate that might be avoidable.

 #### Decoder
 The `decoder` module also has a `make_sum`: